Road Warriors Profile

 Billed Hometown: Chicago, IL | Billed Weight: 305 lbs

 Being very green, their matches typically lasted only a few minutes, punctuated with very stiff, hard-hitting, strong-man offence that amazed the audience.
 Despite their roughhouse style, that did not prevent them having good matches with the scientifically-sound Jack and Jerry Brisco.
-Later, Ellering created a stable called the Legion of Doom, along with Jake Roberts, King Kong Bundy and The Spoiler.
+Hawk and Animal started a stable (managed by Ellering) called the Legion of Doom, along with Jake Roberts, King Kong Bundy and The Spoiler.
 Hawk and Animal held the National Tag Titles on two other occasions before departing for the American Wrestling Association.

 Just as they did in Georgia – and throughout their career – they came in strong.
 In short order, they toppled established AWA stars The Crusher and Baron Von Raschke for the AWA World Tag Team titles on August 25, 1984.
 Initially brought in as heels, they become huge fan favourites, and feuded with The Freebirds and The Fabulous Ones.
 While working for the AWA, they appeared for Jim Crockett Promotions, and went after The Russians for the NWA World Tag Team titles at the first Great American Bash on July 6, 1985.
 In March of that year, they began working for All Japan Pro Wrestling, and became an instant sensation, going through established stars Killer Khan and Animal Hamaguchi in their debut.